Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Brainspotting Online Available

-Helps identify and process negative emotions and trauma that may impact student wellbeing and academic success.
+A brain-based tool that helps identify and process negative emotions and trauma that impact student wellbeing and academic success.

 Learn More